opendatacube/datacube-ows/docs/cfg_colourmap_styles.rst

 ====================

-A value_map in a multi-date handler has the same general structure as the single date `value_map`_ described above.
+A value_map in a multi-date handler has the same general structure as the single date :ref:`value_map <value-map>` described above.
 The handler must serve a single number of date values.
 The discussion here will assume an `allowed_count_range`` of ``[2, 2]``, but higher values should work.